 "Do you really think that hadn't occurred to me?"
 Ron said with an irritated expression.
 "I'm not an idiot.
 But that's not enough – he humiliated my sister!"

 "She seems ok to me," Anthony said, looking over Ron's shoulder.
 Harry followed his friend's gaze; it was true, Ginny was looking cheerful enough, laughing at something with a fellow Gryffindor.
 She saw them looking, and gave them a jaunty wave.

 "She hides it well," Ron said.
-Harry gave Ron a dubious look, and he sighed.
+Harry and Ron shared a dubious look, and he sighed.
 "Ok, she's fine, but that's not the point.
 It's the principle of the thing!"

 "Oh well, that's ok then.
 So long as it's a matter of principle."

 "Are you going to help me or not?"